Adjudicators

 Piano: Ran Jia

-The Chinese pianist Ran Jia gained international attention for her extraordinary interpretative abilities for the piano work of Franz Schubert.
-Tan Dun praised her as a “piano poet with dramatic skill in music making”.
+The Chinese pianist Ran Jia gained international attention for her extraordinary interpretative abilities in the piano works of Franz Schubert.
+Tan Dun praised her as a “piano poet with dramatic skill in music making.”

-In season 2018/2019, she was invited to play the complete Schubert sonata cycle at the Shanghai Symphony Orchestra hall, where the live recording of all eleven sonatas was released in China in October 2019.
+In the 2018/2019 season, Ran Jia was invited to perform the complete Schubert sonata cycle at the Shanghai Symphony Hall, where the live recording of all eleven sonatas was released in China in October 2019.

-Ran Jia gave her European recital debut when she was 19 years old with a pure Schubert program at the Klavierfestival Ruhr and was enthusiastically celebrated by the audience and critics, "with this pianist the structures and sounds flow naturally on its own...Tremendous".
+Ran Jia gave her European recital debut at age 19 with a Schubert programme at the Klavierfestival Ruhr, earning enthusiastic praise from audiences and critics alike: “With this pianist, the structures and sounds flow naturally on their own.”

-Ran Jia began her piano lessons at the age of 3 and has started to perform at the early age of seven years.
-In November 2005, Ran Jia made her debut at the Alice Tully Hall at Lincoln Center New York.
-Ran Jia studied with Gary Graffman at the Curtis Institute of Music in Philadelphia and Hochschule for Musik Köln in Germany as well as at the International Piano Academy at Lake Como in Italy with William Grant Nabore.
-From 2022, she was appointed as Associate Professor in the piano department of the Shanghai Conservatory of Music.
+She began piano lessons at the age of three and started performing publicly by seven.
+In November 2005, she made her debut at Alice Tully Hall, Lincoln Center, New York.
+Ran Jia studied with Gary Graffman at the Curtis Institute of Music in Philadelphia, at the Hochschule für Musik Köln in Germany, and at the International Piano Academy Lake Como in Italy with William Grant Naboré.
+Since 2022, she has served as Associate Professor of Piano at the Shanghai Conservatory of Music.

 Piano: Noriko Ogawa

-Noriko Ogawa has achieved considerable renown throughout the world since her success at Leeds International Piano Competition.
-Noriko’s “ravishingly poetic playing” (Telegraph) sets her apart from her contemporaries and acclaim for her complete Debussy series with BIS Records, confirms her as a fine Debussy specialist.
+Noriko Ogawa has achieved international renown since her success at the Leeds International Piano Competition.
+Noriko’s “ravishingly poetic playing” (Telegraph) sets her apart from her contemporaries as well as the acclaim for her complete Debussy series with BIS Records, where she is an exclusive recording artist boasting 42 titles in their catalogue.

 Piano: Ashley Wass

 Described as an ‘endlessly fascinating artist’, Ashley Wass’s musical career is one of unusual creativity and variety.
-Alongside his work as soloist and chamber musician, he is co-founder of Mash Productions, was Artistic Director of the Lincolnshire International Chamber Music Festival for eleven years, has devoted over 15 years to music education, and is currently the Director of Music at the Yehudi Menuhin School.
+Alongside his work as soloist and chamber musician, he is co-founder of Mash Productions, was Artistic Director of the Lincolnshire International Chamber Music Festival for eleven years, and was formerly Director of Music at the Yehudi Menuhin School (UK) and the Yehudi Menuhin School Qingdao.
+The diverse list of people and organisations with whom he has collaborated include film festivals, art galleries and animators, children’s television presenters and stars of the stage and screen, illustrators, literary festivals and renowned authors, and mime artists and comedians.

 Violin: Erik Heide